Optimize Prestashop Urls to improve Prestashop SEO [Part I]

 Most of the links are stuffed with auto-generated codes, numbers and special characters, which turn an url into a bad and unfavorable one.
 You need to remove those IDs and numbers to make the links more informational.

-Here we use SOO Pretty Urls to remove those IDs automaticaly.
-This Prestashop SEO module creates the Pretty Urls by remove the id from all urls on your ecommerce store after install and you do not need to do anything else.
+Here we use Pretty Fox to remove those IDs automaticaly.
+This Prestashop SEO module creates the pretty urls by remove the id from all urls on your ecommerce store after install and you do not need to do anything else.
 Here is what we have :

 What an amazing!